ai-flowx/testx/README.md

 ## Introduction

-*testx* is the test tools for prompts, LLMs, and vector databases.
+*testx* is the test tools for prompts, llms, and vector databases.